dsim49/rubiks-cube/README.md

 3) ???
 4) Recalculate layer attributes of polygons from the new coordinates
 5) Recalculate outer_face attribute of polygons from the new coordinates

+### Rotation forumlas

+- Using Rodrigues' rotation formula for three arbitrary corners of the cube.
+Obtain new 3d vector form for each of those.
+- Interpret orientation angles (3) from those 3 3-d vectors
+- Compute the new 2d coordinates of every coordinate object using orientation angles.
+- Note: need to continuously store the 3d coordinate values for those three arbitrary corners
+- Note: coordinates are going to be based upon a camera located on -z axis pointing towards +z, with the cube placed at the world origin.